Rejaul Karim Laskar

 Rejaul Karim Laskar is an Indian politician and scholar of India's foreign policy.
 He is a former Congress ideologue and has written extensively on the policies of the United Progressive Alliance governments.
-He is also an eminent scholar of India's foreign policy and diplomacy with his scholarly work having been recognized as constituting a "a major contribution to contemporary diplomatic history" of India.
+He is also a scholar of India's foreign policy and diplomacy with his scholarly work having been recognized as constituting "a major contribution to contemporary diplomatic history of India".

 He is the former Secretary of AICC Vichar Vibhag (the Intellectual Department of the All India Congress Committee) and former Spokesperson of Assam Pradesh Congress Committee.

 He has also served in the past, in the capacity of Observer (Minority Department) of the All India Congress Committee for the three states of Meghalaya, Nagaland and Mizoram.

 Currently, he is the Director of the Centre for Advanced International Studies at the University of Science & Technology, Meghalaya, India.

 Education

-Mr. Rejaul Karim Laskar did Bachelor of Engineering from Regional Engineering College, Silchar (Presently known as NIT Silchar).
+Rejaul Karim Laskar completed a Bachelor of Engineering from Regional Engineering College, Silchar (Presently known as NIT Silchar).
 Then he received his M.Phil. and Ph.D. from the School of International Studies of Jawaharlal Nehru University, New Delhi.
 His M.Phil.
 Dissertation was on India's Economic Diplomacy and his Ph.D.
-Thesis was on India's Public Diplomacy.
+Thesis on India's Public Diplomacy.